THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 Good handling comes from a combination of several of the performance criterion described above.
 Good lateral stiffness is required to minimize the amount the wheel deflects in a turn.
 Good vertical compliance is important to soak up any unevenness in the pavement.
 Good braking helps you get into the turn at the right speed.
 A more responsive wheelset helps you accelerate out of the turn.

-Handling technique plays a big role in your cornering experience as do good quality and appropriately sized and inflated tires.
+Handling technique plays a big role in your cornering experience as does good quality and appropriately sized and inflated tires.
 Especially if they need improving, your technique and tires can be far more important than all the stiffness, compliance, braking, and responsiveness built into the wheelset to great handling.

 With all of that, I really can’t differentiate as much between groups of wheelsets as between individual ones.
 So I’ll punt on trying to compare these and continue to point out which wheelsets have better handling than others.